 None.
-This is a straightforward, educational concept book with no sensitive content.
+This is a strictly secular, educational concept book focused on early math skills.

 Your experience helps other parents find the right book.